This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The best lightweight electric bikes are…

-The tried and tested Mahle X35 ebikemotion system utilises a small 250w rear hub motor and 250Wh (watt hour) internal battery.
+The new Orbea Vibe H30 is a totally redesigned replacement for last years Gain F40.
+It uses the latest version of the tried and tested Mahle X35 ebikemotion system which a small and lightweight 250w rear hub motor and 250Wh (watt hour) internal battery.
 Pedal assist is provided by a magnetic sensor ring installed on the rear freehub.
 This ensures smooth electric assistance as and when needed.

-If it’s light weight you’re looking for, the Orbea Gain F40 will fit the bill perfectly.
+If it’s light weight you’re looking for, the Orbea Vibe H30 will fit the bill perfectly.
 Weighing in at under 14kg it weighs about the same as a regular hardtail mountain bike.
-The 42t front chainring combined with 11-36 9-speed rear cassette give a good spread of gears and the Shimano hydraulic brakes do a good job of slowing the rider down.
-I personally think this is much better value than their D50 drop-bar version which is £200 dearer, but has mechanical disc brakes and 8 gears (at the back).
-It’s a great looking bike too!
+The 42t front chainring combined with 11-46 10-speed rear cassette give a good spread of gears and the excellent Magura MT30 hydraulic brakes do a good job of slowing the rider down.

 2. Specialized Turbo Vado SL 4.0